Here’s a look at the life of Mikhail Gorbachev, former president of the USSR.

 December 25, 1991 - Resigns as president of the USSR.

-1993-2000 - Founds and serves as president of the Green Cross International, an environmental organization.
+1993-2000 - Founds and serves as president of Green Cross International, an environmental organization.

-1996 - Runs for re-election in Russia but receives only 1% of the vote.
+1996 - Runs for election in Russia, but receives only 1% of the vote.

 November 24, 2001 - Is elected head of the Social Democratic Party of Russia.

-February 8, 2004 - Wins a Grammy Award for best spoken word album for children from the Recording Academy for "Prokofiev: Peter and the Wolf/Beintus: Wolf Tracks".
-He shares the award with Sophia Loren and former President Bill Clinton.
+February 8, 2004 - Wins a Grammy Award for Best Spoken Word Album for Children, for “Prokofiev: Peter and the Wolf/Beintus: Wolf Tracks.”
+He shares the award with Sophia Loren and former US President Bill Clinton.